-The proposed mine development is located in valley of Sub-Arctic Creek, a tributary to the Shungnak River.
+The proposed mine development is located in the valley of Subarctic Creek, a tributary to the Shungnak River.
 A surface water management system will be constructed to segregate contact and non-contact water.
-Non-contact water will be diverted around mine infrastructure to Sub-Arctic Creek.
+Non-contact water will be diverted around mine infrastructure to Subarctic Creek.
+A groundwater seepage monitoring and collection system will be located down gradient of the WRF and seepage collection pond.
 Contact water will be conveyed to treatment facilities prior to discharge to the receiving environment.